Dynamic Table Overview

 Not Suitable for Incremental Scenarios

-2. High Sorting Demand: Queries with significant data sorting requirements, such as those using the Orderby clause.
+1. Queries with heavy data sorting requirements, such as those using an ORDER BY clause.

-3. Window Function Sorting: Window functions requiring data sorting (except when RowNumber=1) and the incremental data contains multiple large Partitions.
+2. Window functions that require data sorting (except when RowNumber=1), where the incremental data contains multiple very large partitions.

 Real-time Processing Scenarios

 In real-time data processing scenarios, data flows into the system continuously and rapidly.
-Traditional data processing methods, such as Full Reload or Full Refresh, may not be efficient in terms of performance and resource consumption, especially when dealing with large-scale data streams.
-Dynamic Tables use incremental computation methods, processing only the data that has changed since the last update, thereby significantly reducing the consumption of computing resources.
+Traditional processing methods such as Full Reload or Full Refresh can be inefficient in terms of performance and resource consumption, especially when handling large-scale data streams.
+Dynamic Tables use incremental computation, processing only the data that has changed since the last update, which significantly reduces computing resource consumption.

 Advantages of Dynamic Table: